-BUSINESS ADMINISTRATION -Master of Business Administration (BUSAD.MBA) (Code No. 860)
+BUSINESS ADMINISTRATION -Master of Business Administration (BUSAD.MBA)

-The Master of Business Administration degree is accredited by the International Assembly for Collegiate Business Education.
+The Master of Business Administration degree is accredited by the Accreditation Council for Business Schools and Programs.
 It is designed for those who:

-- desire an immediate continuation of an advanced program in business commensurate with their career objectives, - desire an updating of their professional training, - desire advanced specialized experiences to anticipate and solve the challenge of individual occupational responsibilities (entrepreneurs and managers), and - require an advanced degree.
+- desire an immediate continuation of an advanced program in business commensurate with their career objectives, - desire to update their professional training, - desire advanced specialized experiences to anticipate and solve the challenge of individual occupational responsibilities (entrepreneurs and managers), and - require an advanced degree.